 be accomplished by integrating public policy objectives with academic research.

-The survey is sponsored by the Texas Department of State Health Services (DSHS)
+The survey is sponsored by the Texas Health and Human Services Commission (HHSC)

-and has been facilitated by the staff of the Public Policy Research Institute (PPRI)
+and has been facilitated by the staff of the Public Service and Administration (PSAA)

 at Texas A&M University since its inception in 1988.

 The Public Service and Administration (PSAA) is an academic research organization

 conducting public policy research on a variety of social, economic, and civil issues.